Gwen Lister

-Gwen Lister (born 5 December 1953 in East London, South Africa) is a Namibian journalist, publisher, anti-apartheid and press freedom activist.
+Gwen Lister (born 5 December 1953) is a Namibian journalist, publisher, anti-apartheid and press freedom activist.

 Early life

-Growing up under the apartheid system, Lister resolved to fight it as an adult, and concluded that South West Africa would be a more effective place to do so than South Africa.
+Lister was born in East London.
+Growing up under the apartheid system, she resolved to fight it as an adult, and concluded that South West Africa would be a more effective place to do so than South Africa.
 She attended University of Cape Town in 1975, receiving a bachelor's degree.
 After graduation, she went to work as a journalist at Namibia's Windhoek Advertiser as a political correspondent.
 She later left the paper after interference in her reporting by her editors.